IdefaSoft/Emora-Project/README.md

 ### Using binary release

-If you don't want to or can't build the software yourself, you can download it [here](https://github.com/IdefaSoft/Emora-Project/releases/tag/v1.2.0)
+If you don't want to or can't build the software yourself, you can download it [here](https://github.com/IdefaSoft/Emora-Project/releases/tag/v1.2.1)

 ### Building from source

 In order to build the software, you need to install **Visual Studio 2022 or** higher (or maybe Rider).
 You can find Visual Studio at https://visualstudio.microsoft.com/.

-## Features

-- **Intuitive User Interface**: Emora offers a user-friendly graphical interface, making search and result exploration more accessible.
-- **Search Across Multiple Sites**: The tool queries a variety of popular websites (129 for now) to determine if the specified username is being used.
-- **Frequently updated**: Emora is a brand new open source project, and will be updated regularly!

 ## Troubleshooting